dkaip/dkaip.github.io/docs/my-thoughts/on-vulkan.md

 // The array is now initialized
 ```
 This will do nicely.
+{: .fs-5 .fw-300 }

-However, you are thinking to yourself I have an incredible threading monster of a CPUin concept
+However, you are thinking to yourself I have an incredible threading monster of a CPU
 in my machine with 64 cores.
 I can initialize this array much more quickly by doing it this way.
 {: .fs-5 .fw-300 }
 ```cpp